Except in certain circumstances, undergraduates at The University of Texas at Austin are barred from graduate courses.

 A course reserved for credit may be listed in the student’s program of work for the master’s or doctoral degree.
 Because it was taken before the student entered the Graduate School, it is not included in the graduate grade-point average.
 A student who reserves courses for graduate credit must be admitted to a graduate program before the credit may be applied.

 The university, by allowing a student to earn graduate credit while still an undergraduate, makes no guarantee of the student’s admissibility to any graduate program.
 An undergraduate student enrolled in a graduate course is subject to all university regulations affecting undergraduates.

 Reserving a Course

-To reserve a course for graduate credit, complete the Reservation of Course for Undergraduate Credit form.
+To reserve a course for graduate credit, complete the Reservation of Course for Graduate Credit form.